Homosexuality

 Current status

-At the level of the federal government authorities, Article 1(3) of the Federal Act to Prevent and Eliminate Discrimination (2003) includes “sexual preferences” as one of the prohibited grounds of discrimination.
+Article 1(3) of the Federal Act to Prevent and Eliminate Discrimination (2003) includes “sexual preferences” as one of the prohibited grounds of discrimination.
 This law applies to housing as per Article 9(XXI).
-Gender identity is not explicity mentioned
+Gender identity is not explicitly mentioned

 Same-sex adoption in Mexico